 You’ll learn how to set up your Salesforce instance and customize it to meet your specific needs.

-The Art of the Start: Lessons in Creativity From IDEO, the World’s Most Creative Company
+The Art of the Innovation: Lessons in Creativity From IDEO, the World’s Most Creative Company

 This book gives you the tools to be creative and solve problems in any situation.
 You’ll learn how entrepreneurs think, how to build a team, how to find funding, and much more.